kyleecodes/LotusBand_Visualization/README.md

 - `client_id`
 - `client_secret`

+Place these variables in a `secrets.py` file and place these in your .gitignore.

 Next, find an artist you would like to perform data analysis on.
 You can obtain it's artist_id by going to the artist's Spotify page, ckicking "share" and copying the Spotify URI.